Harris Park railway station

 Harris Park railway station is located on the Main Western line, serving the Sydney suburb of Harris Park.
-It is served by Sydney Trains T1 Western Line T2 Inner West & Leppington Line and T5 Cumberland Line services.
+It is served by Sydney Trains' T1 Western Line, T2 Leppington & Inner West Line and T5 Cumberland Line services.

 History

-Harris Park station opened in the late 1800s.
+Harris Park station initially opened as a platform in the late 1800s, although it only received timetabled services from 4 March 1885.
 Originally built as two side platforms, both were rebuilt as island platforms during the quadruplication of the Granville to Westmead line in the mid-1980s.
 On 2 November 1996, the Harris Park to Merrylands Y-Link opened allowing direct train operation between these two stations by what is now known as the Cumberland Line.

 On 30 June 2013, a landslide occurred and a retaining wall collapsed in heavy rain, burying one track and partially covering platform 4.

 An accessibility upgrade, including lift access to the station, was announced in 2015.